gbif/ssg-gb24/content/01_programme/en.md

 Note that all attendance is subject to prior registration.

-For address information on the various venues, please see [events description page](../travel-accommodation/#venue).
+For address information on the various venues and map, please see the [Travel and accommodation page](../travel-accommodation/).

 ### Sunday 24 September 2017